genetronhealth/uvc/README.txt

 The python script extract-barcodes.py is obsolete and is replaced by debarcode.
 Compared with extract-barcodes.py, debarcode generates equivalent output but consumes only 40% of its runtime.
 The outputs of these two programs may not be the same in compressed space but are exactly the same in decompressed space.
+The program minivc is a simple variant caller that runs very fast but has limited sensitivity.
+It can be used for estimating contamination.